 What is the Echo Plus?

-The Echo Plus is a bigger and better version of both the original and the new 2nd-gen Amazon Echo.
+The Echo Plus is a bigger and better version of the standard Amazon Echo.
 Its increased size allows it to incorporate enhanced speakers with 360-degree sound.
-There's also Dolby processing, which should make your music sound better.
+There's also Dolby processing, which should make your music sound even better.

-On 20 September 2018 Amazon announced the second-generation Echo Plus, which goes on sale on 11 October at the same price as the original - £139.99 in the UK and $149.99 in the US.
-You can pre-order the new model now.
+In October 2018 we saw the release of the second-generation Echo Plus, costing £139.99 in the UK and $149.99 in the US.
+You can buy the new model now.

 There's not a huge difference between Mk 1 and Mk 2, but a fabric mesh now coats the body, and it's available in three colours: Charcoal, Heather Grey, and Sandstone (basically white).
 There's also an integrated temperature sensor, and Alexa should be clever enough to respond to changes by triggering your (smart) heating to go on or off.